Thanking donors is THE most important step in fundraising.

 THAT’S what we’re looking for!

-This Power-Packed Thank-You letter accomplishes its two purposes:
+This power-packed thank-you letter accomplishes its two purposes in these ways:

-2. Make them feel good about giving – if the story of the dog going blind doesn’t tug at your heartstrings and make you feel good about giving, there’s something wrong with you.
-Or maybe you’re just not a dog person.
+2. Make them feel good about giving – The story of the dog going blind absolutely tugs at your heartstrings and make you feel good about giving.

-1. Start by reviewing your current letter.
-Does it meet the two purposes?
+1. Start by reviewing your current thank-you letter.
+Does it meet the 2 purposes?
+Does it include the 9 elements above?
 Does it make you feel good as a donor?

 2. Ask a few of your donors for feedback on your letter.
 What do THEY think?
 Their thoughts are more important than yours on this issue!
 Be ready for some constructive criticism, especially if your letter is underwhelming them.